How is breast cancer in men diagnosed?

 MRI scans use radio waves and strong magnets instead of x-rays.
 The energy from the radio waves is absorbed and then released in a pattern formed by the type of body tissue and by certain diseases.
 A computer translates the pattern into a very detailed image of parts of the body.
 For breast MRI to look for cancer, a contrast liquid called gadolinium is injected into a vein before or during the scan to show details better.

 MRI scans can take a long time — often up to an hour.
 You have to lie inside a narrow tube, face down on a platform specially designed for the procedure.
 The platform has openings for each breast that allow them to be imaged without compression.
-The platform contains the sensors needed to capture the MRI image.
+The platform has sensors to capture the MRI image.
 It is important to remain very still throughout the exam.
 Lying in the tube can feel confining and might upset people with claustrophobia (a fear of enclosed spaces).
 The machine also makes loud buzzing and clicking noises that you may find disturbing.
 Some places will give you headphones with music to block this noise out.
-MRIs are also expensive, although insurance plans generally pay for them in some situations, such as once cancer is diagnosed.
+MRIs are also expensive, but insurance plans generally pay for them in some situations, such as once cancer is diagnosed.

 MRI machines are quite common, but they need to be specially adapted to look at the breast.
 It's important that MRI scans of the breast be done on one of these specially adapted machines and that the MRI facility can also do a MRI-guided biopsy if it is needed.

 MRI can be used to better examine suspicious areas found by a mammogram.
-MRI is also used in someone who has been diagnosed with breast cancer to better determine the actual size of the cancer and to look for any other cancers in the breast.
+MRI is also sometimes used in someone who has been diagnosed with breast cancer to better determine the actual size of the cancer and to look for any other cancers in the breast.

 Nipple discharge exam

 Fluid leaking from the nipple is called nipple discharge.
 If you have a nipple discharge, you should have it checked by your doctor.
 If there is blood in this fluid, you might need more tests.
 One test collects some of the fluid to look at under a microscope to see if cancer cells are present.
 This test is often not helpful, since a breast cancer can still be there even when no cancer cells are found in the nipple discharge.
 Other tests may be more helpful, such as a mammogram or breast ultrasound.
-If you have a breast mass, you will probably need a biopsy (even if the nipple discharge does not contain cancer cells or blood).
+If you have a breast mass, you will probably need a biopsy, even if the nipple discharge does not contain cancer cells or blood.

 A biopsy removes a body tissue sample to be looked at under a microscope.
 A biopsy is the only way to tell if a breast abnormality is cancerous.
 Unless the doctor is sure the lump is not cancer, this should always be done.
 There are several types of biopsies.
 Your doctor will choose the type of biopsy based on your situation.